Neuroimmunology

 Notable examples of neurologic conditions causing this pattern of dysfunction include cauda equina syndrome, conus medullaris syndrome, tethered cord, lumbosacral polyradiculopathy, and polyneuropathy.

 Suprasacral spinal cord lesions.
-Lesions of the spinal cord may disrupt reciprocal connections between sacral and pontine micturition centers.
-The most common long-term pattern is detrusor hyperreflexia, in which reflex bladder contraction occurs at low filling volumes.
+Lesions of the spinal cord may disrupt reciprocal connections between the sacral cord and pontine micturition center.
+The most common long-term pattern is detrusor overactivity, in which reflex bladder contraction occurs involuntarily at low filling volumes.
 Bladder capacity is reduced.
-Patients describe urine storage problems with urgency and a frequent need to void.
+Patients with incomplete lesions describe urine storage problems with urgency and a frequent need to void.
 Bladder sensation may be impaired.
 Detrusor contractions may be accompanied by paradoxical sphincter contraction due to loss of pontine signals that would normally guide the sphincter to relax as the detrusor contracts.
 This phenomenon, detrusor-sphincter dyssynergia, is generally unique to suprasacral subpontine lesions.
 Patients with detrusor-sphincter dyssynergia may describe obstruction and difficulty emptying.
 Residuals may be high.
-At its most severe, as in spinal cord injury, detrusor contraction against a closed sphincter results in excess intravesical pressures that are transmitted up the ureters, potentially causing renal insufficiency and infections.
+At its most severe, detrusor contraction against a contracting sphincter results in excess intravesical pressures that are transmitted up the ureters, potentially causing renal insufficiency and infections.

 Bulbosacral pathways lie close to the corticospinal tract in the spinal cord.
 In clinical practice, cord lesions causing significant urinary dysfunction are usually accompanied by lower extremity myelopathic signs such as hyperreflexia and spasticity.
 Conversely, in the absence of peripheral and sacral disease, the bulbocavernosus reflex and anal sphincter tone are intact.